Your first visit to Heritage Farm and Museum in Huntington, West Virginia can be overwhelming because there is SO MUCH to see and do!

 Be Curious and Ask Questions

-Ask staff to tell you more about some of their favorite pieces in the museum.
-Some of the museums also have opportunities for guests to interact with a piece or watch a demo of how a piece worked by the staff.
+The majority of the museums have opportunities for guests to interact with a piece or watch a demo of how a piece worked by the staff.

 Learn and Shop at the Artisan Center